Number6174/WritingHTTPServer/README.md

 WARNING: This is a very purpose driven program.
 If you don't completely understand how to use it, it could expose you to security vulnerabilities.
 Do not open this program to the broader internet.
 Only allow it to accept local connections.

-The provided configuration has it listens only on 127.0.0.1.
+The provided configuration has it listen only on 127.0.0.1.
 It is not recommended that you change this.

 # Setup